coderarjob/meghaos-x86/README.md

 $ cd build-os

 # Asuming your build system is `make`
-# Run the disk image in Qemu
+# Builds disk image and runs in Qemu
 $ make run

 # Pass arguments to Qemu